smartabyar-smartvillage/smartabyar-smartvillage-sandbox-course/README.md

 the course be found in the Jupter Notebook.
 Here is how to find the course Jupyter Notebook.

+## Next...
+If you have successfully ran all of the commands above, congratulations, you are ready to move on to the next notebook in the course.
 - In your workbench, make sure your left sidebar is open.
 If it’s not, press \[ Ctrl \] + \[ b \].
 - Navigate to `smartabyar-smartvillage-sandbox-course`.
 - Open the first Notebook [01-install-prerequisites.ipynb](01-install-prerequisites.ipynb) and follow the instructions from there.

+- If you have additional questions or issues, please [create an issue for the course here](https://github.com/smartabyar-smartvillage/smartabyar-smartvillage-sandbox-course/issues).